moonwave/terraform-e/aws/store-remote-state/store-remote-state.md

   backend?
 Enter "yes" to copy and "no" to start with an empty state.

   Enter a value: yes
-  # manually unlock workspace in browser at
+  # manually unlock workspace in browser if cli failed at
   # https://app.terraform.io/app/moonwave/workspaces/moonwave-apps/settings/lock

 Successfully configured the backend "remote"!
 Terraform will automatically